Where to Ski in December

 A perfect choice for families and couples alike, the location and facilities couldn't be better at the GudbrandsGard Hotel

-When taking your family on a skiing holiday, the accommodation has to be practical and comfortable, and that's precisely what the 4* GudbrandsGard Hotel is.
-There's minimal fuss with the rental shop located on-site and the ski school on the hotel's doorstep, so you and the kids can enjoy more time skiing and less time faffing!
+When there's a group of you staying together on a skiing holiday - friends or family - the accommodation has to be practical and comfortable, and that's precisely what the 4* GudbrandsGard Hotel is.
+There's minimal fuss, with the rental shop located on-site and the ski school on the hotel's doorstep, so you and the kids can enjoy more time skiing and less time faffing!

 "Kvitfjell is a perfect family resort.
 It's incredibly quiet and it has plenty to keep you entertained for a week's skiing.
 The pistes are mostly intermediate with open groomed runs, but because it's so quiet you can really enjoy fast carving if you are a more experienced skier.
 It means families can ski together on most runs" Andrew D